and the physics* of thought as moral art

 Rudolf Steiner described this kind of inner moral activity in The Philosophy of Spiritual Activity, as moral imagination, moral intuition, and moral technique.
 This activity can be applied both in the outer world of our social environment, and in the world of contemplative thought alone.
 To apply it contemplatively, or while in a state of reverie or meditation, means to turn around and enter into the thought-world on purpose - as a place in itself.

-consciously we become able to wake up in the
+consciously we become able to wake up in the realm of the

 this realm of experience, then we are truly free - no bondage to the idea.
 Weve become a

-Man is not a passive onlooker in relation to evolution, merely repeating in mental pictures cosmic events taking place without his participation; he is the active co-creator of the world-process, and cognition is the most perfect link in the organism of the universe.”
+Man is not a passive onlooker in relation to evolution, merely repeating in mental pictures cosmic events taking place without his participation; he is the active co-creator of the world-process, and cognition is the most perfect link in the organism of the universe.

 consciousness, as it faces the social-trials of the biography, is the

 of Christ.
-This then is the science or “physics” of the life of
+This then is the science or physics of the life of

 For the American Soul, we now have cowboys and cowgirls, as women more and more claim their rightful places society.
 Again, following the mythical archetype of the Western as regards the American Soul, and remembering that this Soul is the leading edge of changes in consciousness occurring on a world-wide scale, those who "think" their way to the true and the good, or live in what Steiner called the Consciousness Soul, burn with a kind of fire for the true and the good that involves them becoming Christ-like in their biographical environments, however small and intimate.